Niagara IceDogs: Meridian Centre era

 The IceDogs entered a new era when they relocated to the brand new Meridian Centre in St. Catharines.
 On October 16, 2014, the IceDogs won their first game at the Meridian Centre by a score of 7–4 against the visiting Belleville Bulls.
 The first goal at the new Meridian Centre was scored by Mikkel Aagaard from Denmark.
 While the arena's initial season saw the IceDogs go down in five games in the second round to the eventual Memorial Cup champions Oshawa Generals, the organization went all in during the 2015–16 season.
 While adding key veteran acquisitions as the season went on, including star goaltender Alex Nedeljkovic, a second round pick of the Carolina Hurricanes, the IceDogs once again battled their way to the OHL Finals.
 Niagara went on to face the London Knights, a rematch of the 2012 OHL Finals, but once again came up short, losing the series in four games.
 With the organization facing a rebuild after a disappointing finish to the season, the IceDogs parted ways with head coach and general manager Marty Williamson, commencing a new era for the organization after six seasons that featured two conference championships, one division championship, and six consecutive years of playoffs.

 The next season saw the IceDogs go into rebuild mode, with younger key future players beginning to make the jump, like Akil Thomas, as most of the vets had moved on, aged out, or had been traded around the trade deadline for picks and prospects.
 They made the playoffs that year, and lost to the Peterborough Petes in the first round in 4 games.
 The 2017–2018 season saw them become more competitive, and around the trade deadline added some depth pieces to ensure they could be more competitive than last season's playoffs.
 They beat the Oshawa Generals in the first round in 5 games, and then faced off against a very good Hamilton Bulldogs team.
 Despite taking 3 games to overtime, they lost in 5 games.

 The 2018–2019 season saw the team go all in.
-Along with the returning vets from last season, they acquired the likes of (eventual CHL Leading Scorer and Eddie Powers Memorial Trophy recipient) Jay Robertson, Jack Studnicka, and depth pieces like Ivan Lodnia, Jason Paquette, and Matt Brassard.
+Along with the returning vets from last season, they acquired the likes of (eventual CHL Leading Scorer and Eddie Powers Memorial Trophy recipient) Jason Robertson, Jack Studnicka, and depth pieces like Ivan Lodnia, Jason Paquette, and Matt Brassard.
 The team also saw the rise of sophomore forward Philip Tomasino.
 The team would finish first in the OHL Central division, winning the Emms Trophy.
 In the playoffs, they beat the North Bay Battalion in 5 games.
 In the second round, they faced the Oshawa Generals.
 Despite going up 2–0, they proceeded to lose 4 straight ending their season.
 Stephen Dhillon became the winningest goalie in IceDogs history, setting a franchise record for wins in a season (38), and total wins for his time as an IceDog (98).
 The IceDogs finished the season with the most goals scored in the league, and in franchise history (326).